 As scoring criteria, a point range is based on the data submitted compared to the statewide performance average, or STEP indicator, for each enforcement element selected.

-NOTE: The STEP indicator is a target or goal and not a quota, and is an established average for enforcement performance measures across the State.

-NOTE: At no time does TxDOT require an individual officer to issue a specific number of citations during an enforcement period.
+The STEP indicator is a target and not a quota, and is an established average for enforcement performance measures across the State.
+At no time does TxDOT require an individual officer to issue a specific number of citations during an enforcement period.
+Texas Transportation Code Section 720.002 prohibits using traffic offense quotas, and nothing in this request for proposal or any award issued under this proposal requires a traffic offense quota.
 The following table outlines a breakdown of the statewide average or STEP Indicator:

-Statewide Averages (STEP Indicators) Indicator Points per Citation Citations Per Enforcement Hour Worked Example Occupant Protection (OP) 1.5 points 1.67 - 2.0 100 hours x 1.67 citations per hour = 167 citations Speeding 1 point 2.5 - 3.0 100 hours x 2.5 citations per hour = 250 citations Intersection Traffic Control (ITC) 2 points 1.25 - 1.5 100 hours x 1.25 citations per hour = 125 citations Distracted Driving (DD) 2 points 1.25 - 1.5 100 hours x 1.25 citations per hour = 125 citations Commercial Motor Vehicle (CMV) including Speed, OP, and HMV 2 points 1.25 - 1.5 100 hours X 1.25 citations per hour = 125 citations Driving While Intoxicated (DWI) 18 points Per Arrest 1 DWI arrest per each six (6) hour enforcement period worked 100 hours divided by 6 hours = 16.67 DWI arrests Driving Under the Influence (DUI) of Alcohol by Minor 6 points Per Arrest 1 DUI of Alcohol by Minor arrest/citation per each two (2) hour enforcement period worked 100 hours divided by 2 hours = 50 DUI of Alcohol by Minor arrests
+Statewide Average (STEP Indicators) Indicator Points per Citation Citations Per Enforcement Hour Worked Hour Example Occupant Protection (OP) 1.5 points 1.67 - 2.0 100 hours x 1.67 citations per hour = 167 citations Speeding (SC) 1 point 2.5 - 3.0 100 hours x 2.5 citations per hour = 250 citations Intersection Traffic Control (ITC) 2 points 1.25 - 1.5 100 hours x 1.25 citations per hour = 125 citations Distracted Driving (DD) 2 points 1.25 - 1.5 100 hours x 1.25 citations per hour = 125 citations Commercial Motor Vehicle (CMV) including Speed, OP, and HMV 2 points 1.25 - 1.5 100 hours X 1.25 citations per hour = 125 citations Driving While Intoxicated (DWI) 18 points Per Arrest 1 DWI arrest per each six (6) hour enforcement period worked 100 hours divided by 6 Arrests= 16.67 DWI arrests Driving Under the Influence(DUI) of Alcohol by Minor 6 points Per Arrest 1 DUI of Alcohol by Minor arrest/citation per each two (2) hour enforcement period worked 100 hours divided by 2 hours = 50 DUI of Alcohol by Minor arrests

 NOTE: Warnings, either verbal or written, are not considered citations and therefore cannot be applied toward any performance measures, target numbers or STEP Indicator identified in the proposal.
 However, once a grant has been executed, TxDOT will accept documented (written) warnings that are associated with the grant's STEP elements in the agency's Performance Reports.

 Although warnings cannot count towards establishing a grant's performance measures and target numbers, they will receive one-half the point value as STEP element citations and can be counted towards the agency's STEP Element Indicator in the Performance Reports.
 Only written warnings for STEP element violations are eligible for inclusion in the Performance Report.